-- After ensuring all equipment is dry, mix the powdered sugar, Kool-Aid, and baking soda together in a bowl.
+- After ensuring all equipment is dry, mix powdered sugar, Kool-Aid, and baking soda together in bowl.

-- Taste the mixture.
-If a stronger fizz is desired, add more baking soda, 1/2 teaspoon at a time, until satisfied.
-Adding too much will lead to a salty, chemical taste.
+- Taste mixture.
+If stronger fizz is desired, add more baking soda, 1/2 teaspoon at a time, until satisfied.
+Adding too much will lead to salty, chemical taste.

 - Add melted oil to sugar mixture 1 tablespoon at a time, stirring after each addition.
 Only add enough to make sugar the consistency of moldable dough.

 - Add food coloring as desired.
 Mix and knead thoroughly.